THESE LOW CARB BUDDHA BOWLS WILL CHANGE YOUR WEEKNIGHT MEAL GAME.

 - 1 tsp low sodium seasoned salt

-- 1 tbsp extra virgin organic olive oil
+- 1 tbsp extra virgin organic olive oil or avocado oil

 - 1 tsp Old Bay Seasoning

 Preheat oven to 400F and line a sheet pan with parchment paper.

 Wash and peel both sweet potatoes, then cut into bite sized chunks.

 Wash and slice Brussels sprouts in half, making sure to thaw them first if they were frozen.

 Place the vegetables on baking sheet, then sprinkle with Old Bay seasoning and drizzle with the olive oil.

 Remove the casing from the chicken sausage and cut each sausage link into bite-sized rounds.